Ahli Shirazi

 It is said that his life style was retiring, he faced poverty, and his life was filled with struggle.

 Ahli Shirazi excelled especially in elaborately ingenious word plays (tajnisat) and other rhetorical devices.
 His works include ghazals, qasidas, robais (quatrains), and other types.
 One ornamental ode imitates a famous rhetorical piece by Salman Savaji and was judged more successful than Salman's original; but Lotf Ali Beg commented that such rhetorical devices are not the stuff of which true poetry is made.
 Of Ahli's masnavis an allegory on love entitled Šam o parvane (completed in 1489) is interesting for its treatment not only of the standard suffering of the lover (moth), but also of the affection that the beloved (candle) develops for the suffering lover, only for the two to be parted by "cruel fate" through the agency of the wind.

+The 18th and 19th-century Iranian poet Shurideh Shirazi is a descendant of Ahli Shirazi.